feriferdinan/facebook/README.md

 ## Features
 * Users can see People Feeds
-* Users can make Feeds
+* Users can make,edit, and delete own Feeds
-* Notification number product in keranjang
 * And more

 ## Requirements